raveberry/raveberry/README.md

 * **Graphical Admin Interface**:
 Raveberry features a convenient way of modifying the behavior of the server, like hotspot configuration or download limitation.

+* **Bluetooth support**
+Use your bluetooth speakers with Raveberry, removing the need of an aux cable.

 * **Audio normalization**:
 Raveberry uses `aacgain` to analyze the volume of songs and prevent sharp volume transitions.